sourcery-ai-experiments/coding-crab-blog/_posts/en/2023/11/2023-11-02-how-to-join-the-fediverse.md

 description: Learn how you can join the Fediverse
 date: 2023-11-02 14:15 +0100
 categories:
-  - privacy-security
+  - Privacy
 tags:
-  - fediverse
+  - Privacy
-  - privacy
+  - Fediverse
 ---

 Learn how you can join the Fediverse.